Bison Lessons

 The berry season is still months away, but a close friend gave me a small jar of jam for Christmas.
 And so, I made cheesecake.

-Why not celebrate this time round with a feast that connects you to the landscape; that reminds you of where you live.
+Why not celebrate Easter with this Easter Moose recipe that connects you to the landscape; that reminds you of where you live.

-Blackcurrants do grow wild in the Yukon, sparsely.
-You may find Ribes hudsoniam in damp forests at the base of mountains, like for example on the King’s Throne hike in Kluane National Park.
+Blackcurrants grow wild in the Yukon, sparsely.
+Find Ribes hudsoniam in damp forests at the base of mountains, like the King’s Throne hike.

 I find one of the best ways to calm the spirit and focus the mind is to go out foraging.
 When foraging for wild plants we enter the landscape on an intimate scale, we’re down on our knees, looking, exploring, paying attention, the microcosm engages us and the macro shrinks away.